sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 ```

-To create a packages documentation, the general development pattern is as follows:
+To create a package's documentation, the general development pattern is as follows:
 * Documentation is added to the python source code using [docstrings](https://www.python.org/dev/peps/pep-0257/)
 * Documentation configuration is define in ```docs/conf.py```
-* Package depenancies are added to ```docs/requirements.txt```
+* Package dependencies are added to ```docs/requirements.txt```
 * The file ```index.rst``` is updated for the desired documentation structure.
-Addtional ```.rst``` files are added as needed.
+Additional ```.rst``` files are added as needed.
 * Documentation is generated locally using Sphinx for testing
 * Validated documentation files are checked into the GitHub repository.
 * The GitHub repository is imported and linked to a project in ReadTheDocs.org
-* ReadThe docs generates and publishes the documentation.
+* ReadTheDocs generates and publishes the documentation.
     * The documentation is updated automatically when the project is updated on GitHub

 ___Python Docstrings___

-Python has a built-in language feature used to embedd documentation strings in code, a feature called _docstrings_.
+Python has a built-in language feature used to embed documentation strings in code, a feature called _docstrings_.

 From the docstring spec (PEP-0257):
 > A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition.
 Such a docstring becomes the \__doc__ special attribute of that object.